7 Steps to Start a Profitable Pasture-Raised Chicken Farm

 Obtaining Necessary Permits

 You’ll need to secure specific permits from your local government including business licenses zoning permits and agricultural operation certifications.
 Contact your county extension office to determine requirements for poultry operations.
-Most states require a live poultry dealer license if you’ll sell more than 1000 birds annually.
+Most states require a live poultry dealer license if you sell more than 1000 birds annually.

 Following Food Safety Regulations

-Register with your state’s department of agriculture for egg handling certification and comply with USDA guidelines for poultry processing.
+Register with your state’s Department of Agriculture for egg handling certification and comply with USDA guidelines for poultry processing.
 You’ll need approved egg washing facilities regular water testing and proper temperature-controlled storage.
 Document your food safety protocols including cleaning schedules and egg collection procedures.

 Insurance Considerations

 Purchase comprehensive farm liability insurance to protect against accidents injury claims and property damage.
 You’ll need coverage for livestock mortality business interruption and product liability.
 Consider additional coverage for mobile equipment like portable coops and fencing.
-Most insurers require minimum coverage of $1 million for commercial farm operations.
+Most insurers require a minimum coverage of $1 million for commercial farm operations.

 Marketing Your Products